temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow show: Display Event History

 Show a Workflow Execution's Event History.
-When using JSON output (`--output JSON`), you may pass the results to an SDK to perform a replay:
+When using JSON output (`--output json`), you may pass the results to an SDK to perform a replay:

 ```